Taiwolawal/istio-project/README.md

 To handle managing and shifting traffic, we make use of some istio custom resources

 # DestinationRule:
-Let you define the how you want to route your traffic using subsets and specifying appropriate labels and the service
+Lets you define  how you want to route your traffic using subsets and specifying appropriate labels and the service

 ![alt text](<png/You, 2 days ago  1 author (You).png>)